Missing Data

 Truncated Data

 Some data is truncated, which means that the values are not fully recorded.
 For example, the Airbnb data lists the maximum number that a listing can accommodate as 16.
 However, the website actually truncates this value at 16; therefore, any listing that can host 16 or more people is simplified to 16.
 This is a limitation to the available data.
-Therefore, it can be helpful to recognize that the true mean or the true standard deviation will be slightly larger than reported, based on some of the listings underreporting the number that can be accommodated.
+It can be helpful to recognize that the true mean or the true standard deviation will be slightly larger than reported, based on some of the listings underreporting the number that can be accommodated.

 Numerical Data Codes